mhubrich/interactive-resume/README.md

 The output is an HTML and JavaScript file.
 These outputs can be hosted on any web-accessible location, with no extra code or infrastructure required.
 Note that embedding the output as an iFrame in another page will not work as expected.
 The scroll-driven interface requires the full page.

 This repository is based on (and was forked from) the [Mapbox Storytelling](https://github.com/mapbox/storytelling).
+Our main contributions are:
+- More flexible width of the chapter containers (small, medium, large and full width).
+- Support of multiple images in one container.
+- Minor changes to theme styling.

 ## Prerequisites
 No coding experience is required.
 If you are planning to include some custom map layers, you will need some familiarity with [Mapbox Studio](https://studio.mapbox.com).